KNWR/marketplace-challenge-2019/README.md

     username
     # list of the products now in the cart
     list_products {
+      title
+    }
     # current subtotal price of all items in the cart after adding the item
-      id
-    }
     subtotal
   }
 }